-Answer: To properly and efficiently administer a game, the numbers of the players must be visible at all times.
+Answer: To administer a game properly and efficiently, the numbers of the players must be always visible.
 The referee should give the players a single opportunity to fix their uniform.

 3.21.4 Team A and Team B wish to wear similarly coloured dark shirts.
 The referee rules that Team A will choose a contrasting, lighter coloured shirt.
 Is this decision correct?